beyonddream/beyonddream.github.io/posts/post-6.md

 ## Case Studies

-In order to illustrate my points, I will use many small utility tools I wrote as specimen, explaining the motivation for its existence and how and why it was fun but more importantly to put on notice a feeling akin to romanticism intermixed with a sense of pleasing the Self vis-a-vis Other.
+In order to illustrate my points, I will use many small utility tools I wrote as specimen, explaining the motivation for its existence and how and why it was fun but more importantly to put on notice a feeling akin to romanticism intermixed with a sense of pleasing one's own self.

 ### 1) Remove ^M (press Ctrl + V and M in succession) character at the end of line.

 I wrote the below script in Perl.
 Perl was and probably is pejoratively considered as a "write only" language.
-But Perl was the first language that I professionally programmed in - a project to port Perl CGI web-app to Java.
-Until few years ago, Perl was the first scripting language that I would reach for to implement small single purpose utility tool.
+But Perl was the first language that I professionally programmed in - a project to port Perl CGI web application to Java web application.
+Until few years ago, Perl was the first scripting language that I had reached for to implement small single purpose utility tool.
 Now it is Python.

 ```perl
   use strict;